 But when it comes to the "smart" part of "smart speaker," the HomePod falls behind the competition.
 Siri simply can't do as much as Alexa and Google Assistant — but can it do enough for Apple diehards?

 Editor's Note: Apple has discontinued the HomePod, but the company will continue to support the device.
-If you're looking for an alternative, the $99 HomePod mini, which delivers very good sound for its size (though not as robust as the full-size HomePod) and measures just 3.3 inches tall.
+If you're looking for an alternative, the $99 HomePod mini delivers very good sound for its size (though not as robust as the full-size HomePod) and measures just 3.3 inches tall.
 Check out our full Apple HomePod mini review.

 Apple HomePod review: Design

 Apple has always placed a premium on design, and the HomePod is no exception.
 But while it's elegant, this simple rounded cylinder covered in a cloth-like material doesn't break any new ground.
 In some ways, it resembles a larger version of Ultimate Ears' Wonderboom Bluetooth speaker.

 The HomePod comes in dark gray ("space gray") or white; the latter color makes the speaker look a lot larger.
 The top of the HomePod has a glossy black-plastic circle, which lights up and is touch-sensitive; you can tap it to change the volume, advance or replay a track, and activate Siri.

 When Apple's assistant is listening, the middle of this circle lights up in an amorphous, colorful blob.
 If you don't want Apple's assistant to listen in, you can press and hold the top, and Siri asks if you really want to turn off the microphone.
 Unfortunately, there's no indicator on the HomePod to know at a glance if the mic is on or off; it's a feature on pretty much every other smart speaker I've tested, and something that Apple should add for you to know if the HomePod is listening for your voice.

 Apple has always placed a premium on design, and the HomePod is no exception.